*Important Note: This only applies to users who have CDH accounts with Twic, including LPFSA, FSA, DCFSA, HSA, and Commuter.

-You can see your available balance for your benefits accounts.
+You can see your available balance for your Benefits Accounts (CDH Accounts).
 Let's take a look at the details!

 This is the amount you can access with your card or the amount you can get reimbursed with manual claims.